The History Of Non Traditional Housing In The UK

 1800 – 1920 Solid Wall Construction

-Going back in time, before the first world way and through the Victorian era construction was largely of solid wall type.
+Going back in time, before the first world war and through the Victorian era construction was largely of solid wall type.
 Typically, this was a minimum of a single brick thickness and Flemish bond with lime mortar.
 Timber sash windows and a slate tile traditional cut roof were also incorporated.
-No insulation was used so these properties Whilst solid in construction, they were often therefore cold, damp and draughty.
+No insulation was used in these properties.
+Whilst solid in construction, they were often therefore cold, damp and draughty.

 During the 1800s the population was rising rapidly – growing from around 11 million to 32 million over the course of the century.
 This meant that housing was often cramped and overcrowded.